Auto Immune fatigue

 Did I wake the tiger?

 I thought I had woken the tiger, I had some pins and needles too.
 So I dug deep and tried to get back on track.
-I wasn’t exercising as I was so exhausted, I wondered if the heat were having an effect as it can with MS. Constantly searching for reasons and it too me back to when I was diagnosed.
+I wasn’t exercising as I was so exhausted, I wondered if the heat was having an effect as it can with MS. Constantly searching for reasons and it took me back to when I was diagnosed.
 Searching for explanations, causes and cures.

-Eventually, after having a very sore mouth for months, which I thought was down to my night time retainers (you have a glam image in your head now right?), the orthodontist looked at my tongue and suggested I may be anaemic.
+Eventually, after having had a very sore mouth for months, which I thought was down to my night time retainers (you have a glam image in your head now right?), the orthodontist looked at my tongue and suggested I may be anaemic.

 So, I requested a blood test to rule it out and I am severely low on iron, not a little low, severely low!
+And this is so very common in the peri menopause, especially in the first stage when Oestrogen is in dominance, I knew that, but I was blinkered by my fear that it was the MS!

 I put myself in the box!